Marriage Preparation Guidelines:

 - Baptismal Certificate (issued within six months of your desired wedding date)

 - Confirmation Certificate

 - Affidavit of Free status (the form will be provided to you when you meet with the wedding coordinator).

-All required documents need to be received two months prior to the wedding date.
+All required documents need to be received three months prior to the wedding date.

 Marriage Preparation Requirements:

 Once you have met with the Marriage Coordinator at St. Patrick or your home parish and set a date for your wedding you should allow at least eight to twelve months, to prepare for the sacrament of marriage.
 Engaged couples will need to plan and be able to have several meetings during the preparation time.
 Various diocesan programs are required aspects of marriage preparation.
 These include the following: